Coles Miller Accreditations

 As well as being members, several of our solicitors have been awarded professional accreditations by Resolution:

 When a family breaks down and a couple chooses to separate or divorce, it is a difficult time for everyone involved, particularly if decisions have to be made about the care of children.
 You need expert legal advice and to be treated with sensitivity and compassion.
 Members of Resolution commit to a strict Code of Practice which means they will always try to reduce the emotional and financial impact of separation, putting any children’s needs first, and finding an outcome that works for you and the future of everyone involved.

-Senior Chartered Legal Executive Lindsey Arnold have proven expertise in the area of family law by becoming Resolution Specialists.
-Lindsey has undergone rigorous assessment of their knowledge, abilities and the way they work with clients to achieve this accreditation.
-By choosing a Resolution Specialist, you can be assured that they will handle your case in a way that limits conflict and distress to help everyone move forward, and will handle your matters effectively and efficiently, which can be more cost effective.
+Senior Associate Family Lawyer Lindsey Arnold has proven expertise in the area of family law by being a Resolution Specialist.
+Lindsey has undergone rigorous assessment of her knowledge, abilities and the way she works with clients to achieve this accreditation.
+By choosing a Resolution Specialist, you can be assured that she will handle your case in a way that limits conflict and distress to help everyone move forward, and will handle your matters effectively and efficiently, which can be more cost-effective.
 Lindsey can help you with many areas of family law including divorce, domestic abuse, child law and family finances, and can advise on the range of dispute resolution solutions that might help, for example mediation.